execas/execas.github.io/_posts/tmp.md

 > Some cloud anti-spam services also perform URL rewrites: when the user opens a URL in an email, the contents are first scanned in a cloud sandbox, and then the user is granted or denied access.
 > If URLs are only checked as the email comes in, the content can be harmless and the changed to something at a later time.

-An **anti-spam gateway** can often perform malware scanning on the emails passing trough it, typically just attachments.
+An **anti-spam gateway** can often perform malware scanning on the emails passing trough it, but typically just attachments.

 **Anti-spam software** for email servers can often scan both email transport and email storage for malware.

 **Anti-spam tools** for clients is often part of a full-fledged anti-malware solution.
-As the last line of defense, these solutions should contain advanced detection capabilities such as behavioral analysis (to detect new malware), and have a central management for visibility, reporting and configuration.
+As the last line of defense, these solutions should contain advanced detection capabilities such as behavioral analysis (to detect zero-day malware), and have a central management for visibility, reporting and configuration.
+Since the client is often mobile, and therefore at times not behind a lot of layers of security, a quality anti-malware solution should be chosen.

 Again, combining some of these countermeasures - *layered security* - will of course result in a more effective protection.

 ### Dealing with phishing

+Phishing is the use of social engineering techniques to trick users into for example giving away information or downloading malware.

+The presence of malicious code or URLs, the results of a lexical analysis of the contents, the reputation of the sender domain and more can help solutions remove a lot of phishing emails.
+Some *anti-spam* solutions have more advanced *black box* methods to block phishing email.
+Though, if you look at real-world results, it seems that most solutions still let the more sophisticated spear-phishing attacks (sent to a few hand-picked recipients, with spoofed domain/sender, native language and no malicious code or URLs) pass through.
+How can you deal with these?
+If the solutions in places block all obvious phishing emails, emails containing malware and malcious URLs, and even check the contents of the URLs when the user clicks on them, then the majority of the phishing email you will have coming are probably of a *CEO-fraud* character.